oauth2-proxy/oauth2-proxy/README.md

 ## Installation

+1. Choose how to deploy:

-1. Download [Prebuilt Binary](https://github.com/pusher/oauth2_proxy/releases) (current release is `v2.2`) or build with `$ go get github.com/pusher/oauth2_proxy` which will put the binary in `$GOROOT/bin`
+    a.
+Download [Prebuilt Binary](https://github.com/pusher/oauth2_proxy/releases) (current release is `v2.2`)

+    b.
+Build with `$ go get github.com/pusher/oauth2_proxy` which will put the binary in `$GOROOT/bin`

+    c.
+Using the prebuilt docker image [quay.io/pusher/oauth2_proxy](quay.io/pusher/oauth2_proxy)

 Prebuilt binaries can be validated by extracting the file and verifying it against the `sha256sum.txt` checksum file provided for each release starting with version `v2.3`.

 ```
 sha256sum -c sha256sum.txt 2>&1 | grep OK